-With the UK, and indeed much of the world, currently in a state of lockdown due to the Coronavirus crisis, staying connected to other people however possible is currently more important than ever.
+With the UK, and indeed much of the world, impacted by the Coronavirus crisis, staying connected to other people however possible is currently more important than ever.

 As a result of Coronavirus, many people are sadly facing financial uncertainty on top of self isolation and social distancing.
 And the more vulnerable members of our communities may need a bit of extra help.

-The agreed measures as published on the official UK Gov website are as follows:
+The following agreed measures as published on the official UK Gov website are:

 “All providers have committed to working with customers who find it difficult to pay their bill as a result of Covid-19 to ensure that they are treated fairly and appropriately supported.

 "All providers will remove all data allowance caps on all current fixed broadband services.

 "All providers have agreed to offer some new, generous mobile and landline packages to ensure people are connected and the most vulnerable continue to be supported.
 For example, some of these packages include data boosts at low prices and free calls from their landline or mobile.